dhanush221104/Housing-in-Brazil/README.md

 ## 🗂️ Contents

 - `Housing_in_Brazil.ipynb`: Complete Jupyter Notebook with code and visualizations
-- `images/`: Folder used to store generated plots (optional if you saved them)
-- Datasets: CSV files used for analysis (`brasil-real-estate-1.csv`, `brasil-real-estate-2.csv` – not uploaded due to size/privacy)
+- Datasets: .txt files with CSV used for analysis (`brazil-housing-1.txt`, `brasil-housing-2.txt` – not uploaded due to privacy)

 ## 📊 Tools Used